The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Galaxy SED analysis

 \section{Galaxy SED analysis}

 We modeled the spectral energy distribution (SED) of the host galaxy using \textsc{prospector} \citep{Johnson2019} and the methodology outlined in \citet{OConnor2021}.
 We made use of archival photometry from SDSS, the Two Micron All Sky Survey \citep[2MASS;][]{Skrutskie2006}, and the Wide-field Infrared Survey Explorer \citep[WISE;][]{Cutri2021}.
 This photometry covers optical and near-infrared wavelengths $ugrizJHK$ in addition to two WISE infrared bands ($W1$ and $W2$).
 We exclude the WISE $W3$ and $W4$ photometry due to the uncertainty surrounding thermal dust emission models \citep[see, e.g.,][]{Leja2017}.
-From the archival SDSS/$u$-band image, we derive a $3\sigma$ upper limit $u\gtrsim 22.0$ mag on an underlying source, and include this constraint within our modeling.
-We also include the measured H$_\alpha$ emission line flux as pseudo narrow-band photometry in order to better constrain the SFR.
+From the archival SDSS/$u$-band image, we derive a $3\sigma$ upper limit $u\gtrsim 22.0$ mag on an underlying source.
+This is consistent with the deeper limit from \textit{Swift}/UVOT ($u\gtrsim 22.8$ mag), which we include in our modeling.
+We also include the measured H$\alpha$ emission line flux as pseudo narrow-band photometry in order to better constrain the SFR.
 The photometry was corrected for Galactic extinction in the direction of the FRB, $E(B-V)=0.63$ mag \citep{Schlafly2011}, prior to modeling with \textsc{prospector}.
-We adopt a \citet{Chabrier2003} initial mass function (IMF) with integration limits of 0.08 and 120 $M_{\odot}$ (\texttt{imf\_type = 1}), an intrinsic dust attenuation using the extinction law of \citet{Cardelli1989} and accounting for both additional dust in nebular regions (\texttt{dust1}) and diffuse dust throughout the galaxy (\texttt{dust1}), and a delayed-$\tau$ (\texttt{sfh=4}) star-formation history characterized by an e-folding timescale, $\tau$.
+We adopt a \citet{Chabrier2003} IMF with integration limits of 0.08 and 120 $M_{\odot}$ (\texttt{imf\_type = 1}), an intrinsic dust attenuation using the extinction law of \citet{Cardelli1989} and accounting for both additional dust in nebular regions (\texttt{dust1}) and diffuse dust throughout the galaxy (\texttt{dust1}), and a delayed-$\tau$ (\texttt{sfh=4}) star-formation history characterized by an e-folding timescale, $\tau$.
 We account for the contribution of nebular emission using the photoionization code \textsc{Cloudy} \citep{Ferland2013}.
 The synthetic spectral energy distributions (SEDs) corresponding to these models were computed with the flexible stellar population synthesis (FSPS) code \citep{Conroy2009}.
 The free parameters in these models are the total stellar mass formed $M$, the age $t_{\rm age}$ of the galaxy, the e-folding timescale $\tau$, the intrinsic reddening $A_V$, and the metallicity $Z_*$.
 We adopt uniform priors in log $t_{\rm age}$, log $\tau$, log $Z$, $E(B-V)$ as in \citet[][cf. their Table 2]{Mendel2014}.
 From these parameters, we derive the stellar mass, $M_*$, the mass-weighted stellar age, $t_m$, and the star-formation rate, SFR.